BitPoet/pw-profile-editorial/README.md

 Download a [zipped copy of this repository](https://github.com/BitPoet/pw-profile-editorial/archive/master.zip) and extract the site-blog-editorial folder into the ProcessWire installation's root folder.

 Point your web browser at the url of your installation and follow the wizard.
-Select "Strongly Typed Travel Blog Template (Responsive)" when prompted to select a profile.
+Select "Editorial Travel Blog Template (Responsive)" when prompted to select a profile.

 ## Setting up your blog